-This page publishes the mechanical contract used by the public index and score surfaces: the windows, the fallbacks, the transforms, and the exact places where MarketSchema withholds or discounts degraded data.
+This page publishes the mechanical contract used by public index and asset objective surfaces: the windows, the fallbacks, the transforms, the Condition Percentile display, and the exact places where MarketSchema withholds or discounts degraded data.

-Apply declared component transforms such as raw, pct_change, log_return, yield_change, macro_impulse, zscore, invert, clip, moving average, or percentile rank.
+Apply declared component transforms such as raw, pct_change, log_return, yield_change, macro_impulse, zscore, invert, clip, moving average, or rank-based reading.

 Combine transformed component series using the index definition: usually weighted_mean, with equal_weight, sum, median, geometric_mean, or ratio where declared.

-Convert the aggregate into z-score, percentile, min-max, or raw space.
-The normalized value is what drives public signal labels.
+Convert the aggregate into z-score, rank-based, min-max, or raw space.
+The public primary read is the Condition Percentile derived from that normalized measurement.

-Apply the index's threshold family to produce strong positive, positive, neutral, negative, or strong negative.
+Apply the index's threshold family to produce deterministic condition labels: strong tailwind, tailwind, neutral, headwind, or strong headwind.

 window = last 252 observations min_obs = ceil(window * 0.30) mean = average(non_null(window)) std = sample_std(non_null(window)) z = (value_t - mean) / std index_z = clip(z, -3, +3)